 The pseudoephedrine component of Claritin-D can reduce the effectiveness of many blood pressure medicines and may interact with Lanoxin.

 Check with your pharmacist and physician to make sure Claritin or Claritin-D is safe in combination with any other drug you take.

 Antihistamines should be avoided for several days before allergy skin testing, as they could interfere with the results.
 People with liver problems should get a reduced dose of Claritin, as they process it less efficiently.

 Recent animal research suggests that Claritin and other antihistamines may promote tumor growth.
 We hope that further research will clarify this risk.
 People with cancer or at high risk of cancer should discuss this animal data with their physicians.

 Claritin-D is not appropriate for people with narrow-angle glaucoma or urinary retention.
 It should not be taken by anyone on Eldepryl, Nardil, Parnate, or any other MAO inhibitor.

 Claritin is a long-acting antihistamine.
 One tablet daily will provide 24 hour coverage.

+Claritin should be taken on an empty stomach, as food substantially interferes with absorption.
+That means at least one hour before eating or two hours after a meal.
 Claritin-D is also taken on an empty stomach, but two a day, 12 hours apart, are required for maximum effectiveness.